sharan21/attention-interpretation/README.md

 ## To Do
+1. Add random zero padding to inputs
+2. Add distraction cell to Attention baseline
+3. Add distracgtion cell to LSTM baseline
-1. Implement IG on attention model
+4. Implement IG on attention model
-2. Add more Datasets for LSTM and Attention model
+5. Add more Datasets for LSTM and Attention model
-3. Leave One out and random permutation methods for attributions for attention model<br />
+6. Leave One out and random permutation methods for attributions for attention model<br />